veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     public string[,] Values { get; set; }
 }
 ```
-This structure contains one dimensional array of string for column names and two-dimensional array of strings for values.
+This structure contains a one-dimensional array of type string, for column names and a two-dimensional array of type string for values.
 Each dimension needs to have same number of values as number of columns.

-As output, we receive JSON string formatted like input structure with this difference that additionally to values in array we receive also predictions.
+As output, we receive JSON string formatted like the input structure, with the difference that there are to additionall values containing the predictions.

 ### Retraining AML Azure Function
-When working with Machine Learning, just next to standard usage its required time to time to update Machine Learning model.
-The operation is called retraining and can be executed via Web Service REST API.
+When working with Machine Learning, you will find the need to update the Machine Learning model from time to time.
+The operation is called retraining, and can be executed via Web Service REST API.

-Code available [here](https://github.com/veracity/veracity-machinelearning-automation/tree/master/MachineLearningRetrain) provides a usage sample of how step by step we can retrain our Model.
+Code for how to do the retraining is availeble [here](https://github.com/veracity/veracity-machinelearning-automation/tree/master/MachineLearningRetrain).
+The code include all steps needed to retrain the Model.

-There are two main classes
+There are two main classes to be concerned about.
 - [WebServiceRetrainer](#Web-Service-Retrainer-class)
 - [WebServiceUpdater](#Web-Service-Updater-class)

 #### Web Service Retrainer class
-Just like in WebServiceConsumer we need to provide two properties via constructor when initializing class.
+Just like in WebServiceConsumer we need to provide two properties via the constructor when initializing class.
 ```csharp
 public WebServiceRetrainer(string serviceUrl, string apiKey) {